 Our online services offer a secure, reliable and convenient way to access a range of transactions and services.
 You are able to apply for an IP right, track your history, renew or amend your application and make payments all from the one portal.

-The B2B portal has been designed to cater for the needs of our high volume users.
-B2B facilitates the direct exchange of transactions between your IT systems and our own, and provides immediate acknowledgement and validation reports.
+The B2B API Solution has been built to cater for the needs of our high volume and progressive customers.
+Our APIs facilitate the direct exchange of transactions between your IT systems and our own, and provides immediate acknowledgement and validation reports.

 Fees and charges